Running a Linter

 Note: When you check in the code, ensure that all linting errors are resolved.

-Best Practices for Extending React Reference Storefront
+Best Practices for Extending the React PWA Reference Storefront

 Elastic Path recommends following the best practices listed in this section.
 However, Elastic Path does not recommend any specific rule for creating a page or component.

 - Base the storefront page as the actual page your shoppers visit in the storefront